9to5: Tactics

 The members of the 9to5 Movement often used unorthodox tactics to carry out their efforts.
 Along with lawsuits and petitions, public relations efforts were some of the most influential aspects of the entire movement.
 There were demands for an office "Bill of Rights" when attention was heavily focused on the National Secretaries Day debate.
 Additionally, members of the 9to5 Movement also conducted "worst boss contests."
 The contests told stories of secretaries who were mistreated by their bosses in an unprofessional manner.
 Karen Nussbaum used these "worst boss contests" to spread stories of secretaries who were fired due to boss outbursts rather than work ethic complications.

-Between Nussbaum and Cassedy developing the idea of creating a labor organization group was not the goal.
-Originally, they set out to help stand with women in social struggles and antiwar movements.
-When they ran low on money while helping fight these struggles, they got jobs as secretaries and saw first hand the mistreatment of women, bringing this new idea of a labor organization to Harvard, forming the Women Office Workers at Harvard.
+9to5 also held workshops on issues such as sexual harassment, workplace safety, and pay equity, aiming to reach more office workers, educate them about their rights, and legitimize organizing as a means of workplace improvement.
+Equally central to 9to5’s strategy was leadership development.
+Clerical workers were trained to represent the organization publicly and guide its activities, which ensured that the movement was led by those it served.
+Additionally, the group often paired Black and white members for public appearances to highlight its commitment to racial inclusion.
+Together, these strategies aimed to broaden participation among women office workers and strengthen their ability to advocate for improved working conditions.